Conforming and Nonconforming Loans

 - USDA-guaranteed loans.

-These programs are one of the types of mortgage loans which have more liberal qualification criteria in terms of qualifying ratios and credit standards and higher loan-to-value ratios (LTVs).
+These programs are one of the types of mortgage loans that have more liberal qualification criteria in terms of qualifying ratios and credit standards and higher loan-to-value ratios (LTVs).
 They also have requirements for some loan terms, including a limit of 4 percent as a late charge on a payment 15 days late and loan assumability.

 Federal Housing Administration (FHA) Loans